 is admissible in any proceedings and is prima facie evidence of the matters stated.

+[Section 111 amended by No. 8 of 2012 s.
+221 and 232.]

 112. Ascertainment of mass by weighbridge

 (1) The mass of a vehicle or the mass supported on any part of a vehicle, whether loaded or not, may be ascertained by weighing the vehicle or part of the vehicle on —